wp-plugins/testimonial-basics/readme.txt

     3) Testimonials are displayed in a pages content

        a) The user can display all testimonials or a selected number.
+       b) New: The user can group testimonials for display on separate pages.
-       b) Testimonials can be displayed by most recent date, or by a user selected order.
+       c) Testimonials can be displayed by most recent date, or by a user selected order.
-       c) A single selected testimonial can be displayed, or a single testimonial can be randomly displayed every time the page is loaded.
+       d) A single selected testimonial can be displayed, or a single testimonial can be randomly displayed every time the page is loaded.